k4otix/jh_gcd_project/README.md

 Dependenicies: dplyr

-Additional detail about the variables and data can be found in the file CodeBook.md

-Note: This code was run with R v3.1.2
+\*Note: This code was developed and tested with R v3.1.2